blueogin/trade-data-collector/README.md

 # Trade Data Collector

-The **Trade Data Collector** is a Rust-based application designed to collect and export trade order events from a specified Ethereum-based decentralized exchange (DEX).
-It connects to the blockchain using a WebSocket RPC connection and listens for contract events, such as `TakeOrderV2` and `ClearV2`, that signify order actions on a DEX.
+The **Trade Data Collector** is a Rust-based application designed to collect and export trade order events from a specified Ethereum-based decentralized exchange (DEX) contract which has IOrderBookV4.json as it's abi.
+It connects to the blockchain using a WebSocket RPC connection and listens for contract events, such as `TakeOrderV2` and `ClearV2`, that collects all orders actions on a DEX.
 The collected events are then written to a CSV file for further analysis.

 ## Features